What is a streaming delay?

 The accumulation of these actions results in a latency of 30 to 35 seconds, depending on the factors mentioned.
 This will mean that the presentation in real time will be streamed with a slight delay; at SpotMe an average of 30 seconds is expected on our platforms.

 Managing delays during interactivity

 In order to get the best out of interactivity while taking latency into account, we suggest the following best practices with our standard interactive tools:

-When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (for example 45 seconds) for the question to be answered by the audience.
+- When a polling question is asked to the audience and they begin to answer, it is important to leave enough time (at least 1 minute) for the question to be answered by the audience.
 This will leave sufficient time for the question to be live on screen while the presenter continues to present